tripathi789308/Diagnosis/README.md

 Build in Python environment using tkinter library.
-A very basic program to predict one's Diseases using Sympotoms
+A very basic program to predict one's Diseases using Symptoms that one is feeling.

 It will prompt four Options to every question, user has the freedom to choose any one or more of the options that will help the program to predict next question or the disease one is suffering from.